-On this day in 1918, Opha May Johnson becomes the first woman to enroll in the United State Marine Corps.
+On this day in 1955, Opha May Johnson passes away.
+She is best known as the first woman to enroll in the United State Marine Corps.
 The country was then in the midst of World War I.

 Marine Commandant Major General George Barnett needed more men overseas, but some were stuck in the States doing clerical work instead.
 Could women be recruited to do the job?